gydos-dot-org/gydos-dot-org.github.io/README.md

 very shortly, the actual scripts and documentation should be available at https://github.com/gydos-dot-org

-Gydos.org is currently trying to deploy these two interrelated projects at Github.
+Gydos.org is currently trying to deploy these two interrelated projects at Github (vishgit & SMellinux)

 The practice is vishgit and the place we do vishgit is Smellinux.